 Being able to manually program in at least one training zone is an essential function that should be present on most basic monitors.
 You should also be able to set an alarm that will alert you if you go above or drop below your intended zone.
 Having this function means you don’t have to remember the figures for your zones and don’t have to constantly look at your bars while riding.

-Basic session recall of the ride you’ve just completed is important for assessing how well you met the goals of the session and for completing threshold tests.
+Basic session recall of the ride you have just completed is important for assessing how well you met the goals of the session and for completing threshold tests.
 As well as your ride time, the key statistic is time spent in the targeted training zone.
 This is far more important than the maximum, minimum and average heart rate recall many monitors offer.
-Many riders who are new to heart rate training make the mistake of looking at average heart rate for the ride, seeing that it’s bang in the middle of their target heart rate for the workout and thinking that they’ve met their session goal.
-However it’s perfectly possible to have an average heart rate right in the middle of a zone without having spent any time riding in it.
+Many riders who are new to heart rate training make the mistake of looking at average heart rate for the ride, seeing that it is bang in the middle of their target heart rate for the workout and thinking that they have met their session goal.
+However it is perfectly possible to have an average heart rate right in the middle of a zone without having spent any time riding in it.
 A good analogy is that a man stood with one foot in a bucket of boiling water and the other in a bucket of iced water isn’t, on average, comfortable.
-This is why it’s important to constantly monitor your heart rate while riding to ensure you’re at the right intensity and then to be able to double check once you get back home.
+This is why it is important to constantly monitor your heart rate while riding to ensure you are at the right intensity and then to be able to double check once you get back home.

 Finding your training zones

-As covered in the first article in this series, British Cycling recommends conducting a test for Functional Threshold Heart Rate (FTHR) and then using this figure in a zone calculator to accurately determine your training zones.
+British Cycling recommends conducting a test for Functional Threshold Heart Rate (FTHR) and then using this figure in a zone calculator to accurately determine your training zones.
 Using generic formulas or auto zone calculator functions on the monitor will yield inaccurate and impersonal training zones.
-To get the maximum out of training with a heart rate monitor, it’s essential that you use our recommended testing and zone calculation protocols.
+To get the maximum out of training with a heart rate monitor, it is essential that you use our recommended testing and zone calculation protocols.